5 money saving tips for new parents

 1. Buy only what you need, when you need it

-But babies grow rapidly.
-All those cute outfits you’ve stockpiled could get too small, too quickly.
+Do bear in mind that babies grow rapidly and can quickly outgrow the expensive items you have bought.
+All those cute outfits you’ve stockpiled could get too small, too soon.
 Here’s an easy money saving tip to start with, especially for new parents.

-Buy clothes and shoes just when your baby needs them.
-All they really need are some staples for home wear, and a few outfits for the occasional outing.
+Buy clothes and shoes that your baby needs such as home wear essentials, and a few outfits for the occasional outing.
 To jazz things up, take a leaf from the fashionistas: mix and match their outfits, or accessorise with a headband or a cap.

 For larger ticket items such as carriers or prams, it’s even more important to purchase them closer to when you need them.